tonydng/g14/README.md

 </pre>

 <p>Update file app/controllers/publishers_controller.rb:</p>
 <p>5.
+SELECT all publishers, then store them into an array, @publishers, for Publisher Index View</p>
+<p>6.
 SELECT all books publishing by a publisher whose id is @publisher.id.
 Then store them to @books for Publisher Show View of @publisher.id</p>
 <pre>
   class PublishersController < ApplicationController
     ....